Ara Berberian: Biographic data

-Berberian was born in Detroit, Michigan, on May 14, 1930.
+Berberian was born in Detroit, Michigan, on May 14, 1930 of Armenian parents.
 He died on February 21, 2005, in Boynton Beach, Florida.

 Early life and education

 Born in Detroit, Berberian attended the Culver Military Academy, a college preparatory school in Culver, Indiana, from which he graduated in 1948.
 One of his classmates and friends at Culver was baseball executive George Steinbrenner.
 He then matriculated to the University of Michigan where he earned a bachelor's degree in economics and a Master of Laws degree.
 While there he also studied voice privately with Kenneth Westerman and performed in several operas, musicals, and choral ensembles at the University.

 After working as a lawyer for one year, Berberian became a pitcher in 1955 with a minor-league baseball team affiliated with the Kansas City Athletics.
 He left the team after one season to join the newly created United States Army Chorus in 1956, becoming an enlisted soldier in the United States Army.
 In 1958 he left the chorus to pursue a singing career in New York City.
 There he became a pupil of celebrated pedagogue Beverly Peck Johnson of the Juilliard School.
-Over the next few years he sang as a paid chorus member with the Robert Shaw Chorale and the New York City Opera (NYCO).
+Over the next few years he sang as a soloist with the Robert Shaw Chorale and the New York City Opera (NYCO).